 Credit Risk is defined as the possibility of losses arising from failure by borrowers or counterparties to meet their financial obligations as contracted, from the impairment of loans due to downgrading of the borrower’s risk rating, from reductions in earnings and remuneration, from benefits granted in debt renegotiations, and from recovery costs.

-Credit risk management is performed by the Controllership Superintendence – SUCON, through the Capital and Risk Management Area – ARGER, which is a unit independent from the business areas, while the management of this policy is under the responsibility of the Strategic Management and Controllership Office – DIGEC.
+Credit risk management is performed by the Risk Management Superintendence, through the Capital and Risk Management Area – ARGER, which is a unit independent from the business areas, while the management of this policy is under the responsibility of the Finance, Controls and Investor Relations Office (FCIRO).
 The Capital and Risk Management Committee – COGER, the Internal Audit and the other Executive Offices are co-responsible for managing this Policy through their relevant areas.
 The units participating in the credit process are responsible for strictly following these guidelines, regardless of the scope of their activities or responsibility levels.

 Banese’s credit risk management structure includes policies, manuals, norms and procedures intended to reduce risks.
 Transactions subject to credit risk are classified in categories based on economic and financial conditions, updated registration data, and use of instruments to reduce credit risks associated to the transaction.